DrAShabut/AndroidDev/session-9.md

-# Polish Your App and Get It Ready to Release
+# Polish Your App and Get it Ready to Release

 # Exercise 1: How to schedule an alarm
+Occasionally, applications cannot depend on WorkManager for task execution, especially when the work must be performed at a precise moment.
+WorkManager isn't tailored for scheduling tasks at specific times, making it challenging for apps to dictate the exact execution time.
+In such cases, it is recommended for apps to utilise Android's AlarmManager API, enabling them to schedule "alarms" that trigger at predefined times.

 ## Getting ready
 Create a new project in Android Studio and call it Alarms.
-Use the default Phone & Tablet option and select Empty Activity when prompted for Activity Type.
+Use the default Phone & Tablet option and select Empty Views Activity when prompted for Activity Type.

 ## How to do it?
 Setting an alarm requires a Pending Intent, which Android sends when the alarm is triggered.
 Therefore, we need to set up a Broadcast Receiving to capture the alarm intent.
 Your UI will consist of just a simple button to set the alarm.
 To start, open the Android Manifest and follow these steps: